Which Floorbit flooring is right for you?

-When you have a wooden subfloor, you don't have to remove every existing floor covering.
+When you have a wooden subfloor, you don't have to remove the existing floor covering.

-No signs of mould and/or insect infestation should be present.
+No signs of mould and insect infestation should be present.
 Make sure that the subfloor is level by nailing down any loose parts.
 The moisture content of the wood must not exceed 10%.
-Install the Floorbit underlay, before installing the new floor at ninety degrees (perpendicular) to the existing subfloor.
+Install the Floorbit underlay before installing the new floor at ninety degrees (perpendicular) to the existing subfloor.

 Yes.
 However, it’s recommended to take a few protective measures.

 Use soft castors.
 Many office chairs can be ordered with soft or hard castors.
 Soft castors typically have an outside layer of different materials and colours (usually light grey).
-Soft castors will considerably extend the lifetime of your laminate flooring.
-An additional benefit is that soft castors on a hard floor covering like laminate will increase sitting comfort.
+Soft castors will considerably extend the lifetime of your flooring.
+An additional benefit is that soft castors on a hard floor covering like Ultraboden 8.5mm will increase sitting comfort.

 Additionally, you can put a protective mat under your office chairs.
 Choose a mat for hard floor coverings without profiling on the back.
 Make sure that the size is big enough.
-In the case of intensive castor chair traffic, the combination of soft castors and a protective mat is advised.
+In the case of intensive castor chair traffic, we recommend the combination of soft castors and protective mats.

-Yes, you can also install laminate on walls.
-You will either need a substructure for attaching them, or the planks are glued directly.
+Yes, you can install Ultraboden 8.5mm on walls.
+You will need a substructure for attaching them, or the planks are glued directly onto the wall.

-However, if you install laminate flooring on walls, you are not using it for its intended purpose.
+However, if you install Ultraboden 8.5mm on walls, you are not using it for its intended purpose.
 This will invalidate any guarantee or warranty.

 Yes, you can.
 Make sure to install a suitable Floorbit underlay (with a built-in moisture barrier) under the floor and provide sufficiently large expansion gaps so that the installed floor can freely move under the skirting boards.
 Also, avoid standing water or other liquids on the floor, and put suitable doormats outside to collect dirt.
 Colour fading due to long-term sunlight exposure may occur.

-You can easily cover your stairs with Floorbit laminate using the Floorbit stairnose.
+You can easily cover your stairs with Ultraboden 8.5mm using the Floorbit stairnose.
 The only condition is that the steps of your staircase must be straight.
 Staircase installation typically will take an additional day to finish.

 Here's how it works:

-Glue a cut-to-size laminate plank to the riser.
+Glue a cut-to-size Ultraboden 8.5mm plank to the riser.
 Apply glue to the stairnose and the step.
 Spread out the glue across the stairnose.
-Place a laminate plank on the step with the underside of the tongue against the edge of the front of the stairnose.
+Place a plank on the step with the underside of the tongue against the edge of the front of the stairnose.

 It is possible but not recommended as it will make the warranty void.
-However, in certain areas such as the staircase and bathroom, the flooring must be glued down with the assistance of a trained installer.
+However, in certain areas such as the staircase and bathroom, the flooring must be glued down with the assistance of a Floorbit authorised installer.

-It can be straightforward to figure out how much laminate is needed to cover a floor, but occasionally it can also be tricky if a room has a complex geometry.
-We have a few tips to help you avoid buying too much laminate or, worse, not enough.
+It can be straightforward to figure out how much flooring is needed to cover a floor, but occasionally it can also be tricky if a room has a complex geometry.
+We have a few tips to help you avoid buying too much flooring or, worse, not enough.

 Ideally, you can use the floor plan of your property to calculate a given room’s area.
 But if this option isn’t available, you’ll have to get out the tape measure and do it by hand.
 It’s easiest when rooms are rectangular or square because you only need to measure the length and width and then multiply them.
 If you have a room with recessed corners, niches, bay windows, or similar features, separately measure each part and then add them up.